gaalcaras/academic/README.md

 #### Archive layout

-Pages with the archive layout will list all posts published in reverse chronological order.
+Create a `archive.md` page, choose the "archive" layout.
+You don't need to write anything in this file, all posts published will be listed in reverse chronological order.

 #### 404 layout